Macroeconomic performance and outlook

 Openness to international investors

+The market is open to nationals and foreigners.
+There are no restrictions or special treatment for foreigners.
 In 2010, the government created “l’Agence Burundaise pour la Promotion de l'Investissement” as a way to promote investment (foreign and local) in the country.

 Most capital transactions, including credit operations, direct investment, and personal capital movements, are subject to restrictions or authorization requirements.